Table Of Contents

 AppDynamics in Azure delivers enterprise-grade application performance monitoring with business analytics.
 This serverless monitoring tool for Azure Functions enables you to monitor the performance of apps running as functions on Microsoft Azure.
 AppDynamics’ .NET Agent includes support for Azure Functions running on App Service plans.

-The agent automatically discovers your business transactions in Azure Functions once you install it.
+Once you install it, the agent automatically discovers your business transactions in Azure Functions.
 This means you can create callgraphs, get snapshots, and connect functions with End User Monitoring.

 9. Site24X7 – Monitoring with Azure performance forecasting